click on photo to go back

 Living in Mandeville Canyon in Los Angeles he remained friends with Cesar Romero (owner of a low-priced men's clothing store in Los Angeles), John Payne, and Steffi Duna, the widow of his close friend Dennis O'Keefe.

-After his role in The Fugitive for five years he became the radio and TV consultant in Washington.
+After his role in The Fugitive (ABC, Dec 8.
+1964) for five years he became the radio and TV consultant in Washington.
 After Bowman's speech in a 1946 a lifelong friendship had ensued between the actor and the Nixon culminating in Bowman taking emcee jobs at the 1968 and 1972 Republican national conventions and subsequent inaugural balls, and a 1969 media consulting post with the National Republican Congressional Committee that gave him use of a Capitol Hill office.

 This was followed by a consultant job for Bethlehem Steel, coaching politicians and businessmen in speaking and on-camera techniques.